Vampire Princess Miyu: Vampire Princess Yui

-Yui is the daughter of human and a Shi (another type of demon, also described as anti-Shinma in some English translations).
+Yui is the daughter of a human and a Shi (another type of demon, also described as anti-Shinma in some English translations).
 She is also part vampire as Miyu's blood runs in her veins, as Miyu fed on her mother while pregnant with Yui.
-Miyu describes Yui as both her sister, her daughter, and herself.
-Yui has long dark hair, and looks to be about twelve or thirteen years old.
+Miyu describes Yui as both her sister and her daughter.
+Yui has long, dark hair and looks to be about 12 or 13 years old.
 Like Miyu, Yui has a tragic past and friends she had to abandon upon her awakening.
-Yui has the additional issue of being both hunted and supported by rival factions of Shi, who do not approve of her existence.
-Also like Miyu, Yui has a blood bonded protector, a younger Shinma named Nagi.
+Yui faces the additional challenge of being hunted and supported by rival Shi factions that disapprove of her existence.
+Also like Miyu, Yui has a blood-bonded protector, a younger Shinma named Nagi.
 Yui's personality is much more shy and timid than Miyu's, and she is still largely naive about the world at large.
-Nagi is very hot headed, but is a faithful companion, allowing Yui to feed on him as she refuses to feed on humans.
-Yui's weapon of choice are cherry blossoms, which she can bend to her will in a variety of ways.
+Nagi is very hot-headed but a faithful companion, allowing Yui to feed on him because she refuses to feed on humans.
+Yui's weapon of choice is cherry blossoms, which she can bend to her will in a variety of ways.
 She passes this power to Miyu upon giving up her own blood for Miyu's rebirth.

 Another series licensed by Studio Ironcat for an English-language release.
-Despite publishing the series in full in monthly comic installments, the company only released one collected volume before going out of business.
+Despite publishing the series in full as monthly comic installments, the company released only one collected volume before going out of business.

 Vampire Yui: Kanonshou

 The sequel to Vampire Princess Yui.
 A mysterious girl arrives at the door of a church covered in blood, crying out the name "Nagi" before collapsing.
-The church's priest takes in the silent, amnesiac girl, and gently cares for her.
+The church's priest takes in the silent, amnesiac girl and gently cares for her.
 Soon, the girl starts to have strange dreams about her past, dreams that name her as the Vampire Princess Yui.

-Yui is happy living quietly in the mountain church, surrounded by sakura trees, but this peace cannot last for long.
-Word from the nearby villagers of vampire attacks in the area confirm that, whether she likes it or not, her past is going to catch up with her!
+Yui lives at a mountain church surrounded by sakura trees.
+Villagers in the area report vampire attacks.

 Another series licensed by Studio Ironcat for an English-language release.
 Of the eight collected volumes, only one was published before the company went out of business.